OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-750.rst

 * The template chain cache speeds up resolution of template extension chains — particularly relevant for shops with many active modules that override templates.
+  The cache is automatically cleared when the shop cache is cleared via ``./vendor/bin/oe-console oe:cache:clear``.

 .. _fixes: